College for Women | School of Humanities, Arts, and Sciences

 Courses such as Speaking to Lead and Influence will have you find your voice and use it to speak confidently and articulately.
 In Gender and Rhetoric, you’ll examine the impact of mass media on gender norms, legislative debates, and social movement strategies.

-The capstone course of the communication studies major is Leadership and the Art of Persuasion.
+The capstone course of the communication studies program is Leadership and the Art of Persuasion.
 This unique course provides opportunities for extensive self-assessment and delves into issues such as ethics, leadership style, and personal strengths, all with a focus on women's leadership.

-A degree in communications from St. Kate's will prepare you for a professional communication career in variety of organizations, including:
+A degree in communications from St. Kate's will prepare you for a professional communication career in variety of organizations, including

 - law firms

 - government agencies

 - publishing companies